moosterhof/tfc-runtask-lambda/README.md

 ** Work in progress **

-This repository utilizes the new Terraform Cloud Run Task mechanism to perform an OPA policy check in AWS Lambda as part of an apply workflow.
+This repository utilizes the new Terraform Cloud Run Task mechanism to perform a policy check through AWS Lambda as part of an apply workflow.

 https://www.hashicorp.com/blog/terraform-cloud-run-tasks-beta-now-available